tytydraco/yessleep/out/Sometimes_monsters_are_real_.md

 Once she left, he told me he loves me, but he's tired, and could I let him sleep some.

 He died two nights later, and I want to believe he's with his Momma and my Mumum.
 I want to, but I just can't.
 What universe produces those terrible things can't really be capable of producing a Heaven too, can it?
 I hope so.
 I can almost make myself believe it during a great summer day, playing with my kids.
 But, at night?
-I know it's not possible.p
+I know it's not possible.

-When he entered hospice, the ghost of that man was still there.
-Like a shadow of who he'd been.
-But I could still see an echo of that strength and hard-as-steel willpower radiating through the haze of painkillers and drugs that kept the cancer back for a little longer.